rohitshidid/artificial-intelligence-practices/README.md

 # CS404-Artificial-Intelligence
-Projects for CS404 Artificial Intelligence Course at Sabancı University (Fall 2020).
+Projects for the CS404 Artificial Intelligence Course at Sabancı University (Fall 2020).

 All deserved 100 points out of 100.